Federal Glass Company

 “INNOVATION” pattern ashtrays made by Federal Glass Company

 These sturdy ashtrays are frequently (and incorrectly) attributed to Blenko Glass Company.
 They appeared in Federal Glass catalogs from 1969 to 1979.
 They were made in three sizes: 4 inches , 6 inches, and 8 inches in diameter, and are unmarked on the base.
 The surface of the glass has a “pebbled” uneven texture.
-They were made in clear (“Crystal”), iridescent clear, lime green (“Limelight”), amber (“Sun Gold”) and a strong teal blue/aquamarine (as shown on a 1975 catalog page).
+They were produced in clear glass (“Crystal”), iridescent clear, lime green (“Limelight”), amber (“Sun Gold”) and a strong teal blue/aquamarine (as shown on a 1975 catalog page).
 The 1979 catalog only lists these in clear and amber glass.

 The Federal Glass molds were eventually sold to Indiana Glass Company (1980), and ashtrays of this type were shown in some Indiana Glass catalogs of the mid-1980s.
 It is unclear if Indiana made any examples of this style in any colors other than clear.

-FACTORY LOCATION
+FEDERAL GLASS COMPANY ~ FACTORY LOCATION

 The Federal Glass Company factory grounds were located on the south side of Columbus, in the area bounded by Woodrow Avenue on the north, Ann Street and Wager Street to the west, and Marion Road on the south.
 A road named “Federal Parkway” now cuts through part of the area where the factory was situated.
 This part of Columbus is still primarily an industrial area, with a variety of newer businesses now located in the general vicinity.